-The Sunday morning service will be 70 minutes long, and therefore somewhat abbreviated.
+The Sunday morning service starts at 10:15am and is approximately 75 minutes long.
 Corporate worship will still include singing, Scripture reading, prayer, and a sermon.

-Here are some additional changes to our service during this first phase of regathering:
+Here are some additional changes to our service during this phase of gathering:

 - Hand sanitizer stations will be placed throughout the building.

 - Every other pew will be roped off to help us maintain appropriate distancing while seated.

 - Bulletins will still be provided, and will be placed in the pews prior to your arrival.